| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 A data frame with 246 observations on 8 variables.

 This data consists of 50 sentence lengths from each of 8 books.
-The books “Disclosure” and “Rising Sun” were written by Michael Crichton, whilst the others “Four Past Midnight”, “The Dark Half”, “ Eye of the Dragon”, “The Shining”, “The Stand” and “The Tommy-Knockers” where written by Stephen King.
-The pages and sentences where chosen using a multistage design where the pages where selected at random, and then sentences within each page were selected at random.
+The books “Disclosure” and “Rising Sun” were written by Michael Crichton, whilst the others “Four Past Midnight”, “The Dark Half”, “ Eye of the Dragon”, “The Shining”, “The Stand” and “The Tommy-Knockers” were written by Stephen King.
+The pages and sentences were chosen using a multistage design where the pages were selected at random, and then sentences within each page were selected at random.
 These data were collected by James Curran.

 The data frame consists of 400 observations on 2 variables.